dra2020/compactness/README.md

 # compactness

-A library of routines to calculate classic measures of compactness -- Reock, Polsby–Popper, and Schwartzberg -- as well as the other SmartFeatures in Kaufman, King, and Komisarchik's "know it when you see it" (KIWYSI) compactness model that replicates how people assess compactness.
+A library of routines to calculate classic measures of compactness -- Reock, Polsby–Popper, Convex Hull, and Schwartzberg -- as well as the other SmartFeatures in Kaufman, King, and Komisarchik's "know it when you see it" (KIWYSI) compactness model that replicates how people assess compactness.